cirosantilli/linux-cheat/compile/gcc/index.md

 ##-fverbose-asm

-Outputs comments on the generated assembly which say variable names are being operated on each statment:
+Outputs comments on the generated assembly which say variable names are being operated on each statement:

     gcc -fverbose-asm -S a.c